 "Kraus has the eye of a hawk and the heart of a revolutionary." -Ralph Steadman

 "Jerelle Kraus was Op-Ed's brilliant art director far longer than anyone.
-This book illuminates her love affair with that remarkable space in the Times." -Ronald Searle
+This book illuminates her love affair with that remarkable space." -Ronald Searle

-"With literary flair, Kraus proves that ‘art is dangerous’ and sometimes necessarily so." -Publishers Weekly
+"With literary flair, Kraus proves that ‘art is dangerous’." -Publishers Weekly

 "Kraus writes like a dream." -San Francisco Chronicle